lunarc/lunarc_docs/docs/getting_started/authenticator_howto.md

 ![Token naming dialog in the self-service portal](../images/add_token2.png)

 Click **Next**.
-A QR code will be displayed — you will scan this with the OneTouch app in the next step.
+A QR code will be displayed — you will scan this with the OneID app in the next step.

 !!! warning "Keep your QR code private"
     Do not let anyone else scan your QR code.
 It grants full access to your two-factor authentication.